dgaydukov/cert-aws/sa/files/sa.md

 * time-based instance - scale in/out number of ec2 based ons ome time pattern (like scheduled scaling for ASG)
 * load-based instance - scale in/out number of ec2 based on total load (add more when average cpu > 80%, remove when < 50%, like target/step policy for ASG).
 Metric averages across all instances.
 You can also use ec2 created directly from ec2 console/cli or on-premises instances.
 You have register such instance within opsWorks and install agent to such instance.
 After you can manage them same way as native opsWorks instances.
-If you want to change ami for all your ec2 without compromise performance:
+AMI update (if you want to change ami for all your ec2 without compromise performance):
 * create identical stack with ec2 from new ami
-* then use blue-green deployment to switch DNS from old stack to new stack, remove old stack
+* then use blue-green deployment to switch DNS from old stack to new stack, delete old stack Security update (if you want to apply recent security updates to your running instances):
+* by default opsWorks automatically install latest updates during setup, but after instance is running you have to install it yourself.
+You have 2 choices:
+    * create & start new instance (it would already have all latest updates), delete old instance
+    * for linux you can run `Update Dependencies` which would install latest security patches & update dependencies

 ###### SWF
 Simple Workflow Service - coordinate work (tasks) across distributed apps.
 With SWF you don't need to use messaging system, cause tasks works as messages.